FrankFK/FrankFK.github.io/_posts/2023-09-03-hexafour-06-types-conditions.md

 ---
 layout: posts
 title: 0 is not equal to null.
-Explicitly define C# Types for Clarity (h4-06)
+Definition and Use of the appropriate C# Types (h4-06)
 tags: LearnToCode C# HexaFour Woopec.Graphics
 excerpt_separator: <!--more-->
 typora-root-url: ..